enasequence/read_docs/retrieval/file-download.rst

 Providing users with the ability to download submitted data for further analysis purposes is a key part of ENA's mission.
 Files are therefore made available through a public FTP server.
-Here you can learn how this server is structure, and how to download read and analysis files.
+Here you can learn how this server is structured, and how to download read and analysis files.